joomlaworks/url-normalizer/README.md

 These additional features are currently available:

 - JS based redirects from HTTP to HTTPS (and vice versa) - perfect for when a Joomla site is behind CloudFlare's CDN, using Flexible SSL and served via Varnish (which supports HTTP only).
-- Better client-side caching header setup (with component exclusions) which can greatly assist in frontend performance, especially when Joomla is behind a caching proxy like Varnish or Nginx.
+- Enforce better client-side caching (with component exclusions) which can greatly assist in frontend performance, especially when Joomla is behind a caching proxy like Varnish or Nginx.
 If you use the Joomla Page Cache plugin as well, just remember to disable client-side caching there.
 Client-side caching can been configured differently between the home page and all inner pages.
+The benefit of enforcing client-side caching separately is that you don't have to explicitly enable Joomla (server-side) caching as well if you don't want to.
+Or you can choose to combine it with Joomla's general cache (fragment cache) but not the Page Cache plugin (full page cache).
 - Custom HTTP header (X-Logged-In) transmission to assist in detecting user logins when using Joomla behind a caching proxy like Varnish or Nginx.
+- Add the loading="lazy" attribute for lazy loading images in mid-2019 or later browsers.
+- Assists in "adaptive" website development (separate desktop & mobile versions) by setting a PHP constant (SITE_VIEW) to use anywhere in Joomla to distinguish a desktop from a mobile request (uses the ?m and &m URL modifier).
 - Tidy HTML markup (the rendered output) by using the PHP Tidy library, adapted for HTML5.
 This option requires that the relevant Tidy module for PHP is installed on your server.
-- Add the loading="lazy" attribute for lazy loading images in mid-2019 or later browsers.
-- Assists in "adaptive" website development (separate desktop & mobile versions) by setting a PHP constant (SITE_VIEW) to use anywhere in Joomla to distinguish a desktop from a mobile request (uses the ?m and &m URL modifier).

 ...with more features to be gradually added in the plugin.